 (iii) acted as an Equipment Inspector in a combination of L2 and L3 principal events.

-(b) obtained a Class endorsement form from the designated authorized person(s) of the relevant WS class association or, for rating systems, by the relevant WS rating system;
+(b) obtained a class endorsement form from the designated authorized person(s) of the relevant WS class association or, for rating systems, by the relevant WS rating system;

 (c) have submitted, or have been included in IM Event Reports as defined in 5.7 for every principal event used in the application.